FlavScents AInsights Entry for Ethyl Acetoacetate (CAS: 141-97-9)

 4. Use in Flavors

-In the flavor industry, ethyl acetoacetate is used across various categories, including fruit, dairy, and confectionery flavors.
-It serves as a functional modifier, enhancing the fruity and sweet notes of formulations.
+In the flavor industry, ethyl acetoacetate is used across various categories, including fruit, confectionery, and bakery flavors.
+It serves as a functional component to enhance fruity notes and provide a sweet, ester-like background.
 Typical use levels in finished food or beverage products range from 1 to 50 ppm, with industry-typical levels around 10 ppm.
-Ethyl acetoacetate is stable under normal conditions but may degrade under extreme heat or acidic conditions, which should be considered during formulation.
+Ethyl acetoacetate is stable under normal storage conditions but may degrade under extreme heat or acidic conditions, which should be considered during formulation.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature